awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-linux-client.md

 Clipboard redirection is not currently supported for the Linux client application\.

+## Disconnect<a name="linux_disconnect"></a>

+To disconnect the Linux client application, you have several options:
++ In the Amazon WorkSpaces client application, go to **Amazon WorkSpaces**, and then choose **Disconnect WorkSpace**\.
+Your WorkSpace session ends, but the client application continues running in case you want to log in again\.
++ In the Amazon WorkSpaces client application, go to **Amazon WorkSpaces**, and then choose **Quit Amazon WorkSpaces**\.
+Your WorkSpace session ends, and the client application closes\.
++ In the Amazon WorkSpaces client application, close the WorkSpaces client window by clicking the close \(X\) button in the upper\-right corner\.
+In the **End Session** dialog box, choose **Yes**\.
+Your WorkSpace session ends, but the client application continues running in case you want to log in again\.

 ## Release Notes<a name="linux-release-notes"></a>

 The following table describes the changes to each release of the Linux client application\.